Gurbaksh-Gill/Theater_Challenge/README.md

 ## Assumptions

 * I assumed patrons would be most satisfied sitting in (or as close as possible to) the middle two rows and sitting together (sitting together being a higher priority).
 * I assumed that the input file containing the reservations requests would be well formatted.
-Meaning that Rservations would be in the order that they were received (first being at the top and so on), and the max number of characters on a line would be 8 (ex.
+Meaning that Rservations would be in the order that they were received (first being at the top and so on), the input file will be formattted as "R000 #" followed by a space and then the number of patrons (3 digits at most), and the max number of characters on a line would be 8 (ex.
 R001 200).

 <p align="right">(<a href="#top">back to top</a>)</p>